2004-2008 Chrysler Crossfire

 Still, we have seen Crossfires fitted with component subs in boxes, so if you demand big bass, you can have it.
 The coupe offers a 35" W x 15" H x 22" D space for a custom subwoofer box, so there is some room to work with.

 There are plenty of other ways to improve your Crossfire.
-Here are some of the ways Crutchfield can help.
+Here are a few ideas:

 iPod® and satellite radio adapters